ethereum/hive/docs/simulators.md

 dedicated sub-directory for every simulator.
 When hive runs a simulation, it first builds an image using `docker build` in the simulator directory, using the Dockerfile.
 The image must contain all resources needed for testing.
+The simulator may override the build context with a relative path in `context.txt`.

 When the simulator container entry point runs, the `HIVE_SIMULATOR` environment variable is set to the URL of the API server.